robertsabum/IP-Stack-Message-Encapsulation/Layers/Transport/readme.md

 #### TCPSegment *recieve(HTTPMessage *message)

-This method recieves an HTTPMessage from the Application Layer and returns a TCPSegment.
+This method recieves an HTTPMessage from the Application Layer and enqueue it in the HTTPBuffer.
+It then calls `serve()`

 Example usage:
 ```cpp